 However, eating muskmelon on an empty stomach is discouraged because the water in this fruit dilutes stomach contents, disrupting digestive processes.
 Therefore, this will likely cause digestive problems.

 Muskmelons lead to better vision and eye health

 Muskmelons promote and help maintain good vision and eye health by providing valuable antioxidants.
 In particular, these fruits supply zeaxanthin, lutein, and beta-carotene, all of which contribute to better eye health.
-As a result, muskmelons can help reduce the risk of developing vision problems such as cataracts and macular degeneration as age advances.
-The fruits can also help promote proper eye function in healthy persons regardless of age, considering that they contain essential vitamins and minerals.
+As a result, muskmelons can help reduce the risk of developing vision problems such as cataracts and macular degeneration.
+The fruits can also help promote proper eye function in healthy persons regardless of age because they contain essential vitamins and minerals.

 Muskmelons help when pregnant